News

 Logo of the IEEE NSS MIC 2024 congress in Tampa, FloridaThe industrial exhibition of this year’s IEEE Medical Imaging Conference was a great opportunity to show our latest developments, in particular our brand-new family of detector tiles based on analog SiPMs.
 The new tiles integrate seamlessly into Hyperion’s PET detector platform.
 From October 29th to 31st, we demonstrated how our platform supports the construction of small, large, and MRI-compatible PET systems.

 A big thank you to all the numerous visitors who took the chance to check out how Hyperion can boost their projects.
+You may revisit our booth video here.

 September 2024